Performance Guide

 - Telemetry and overlays

-- Often VR or triple-screen rendering
+- Often triple-screen rendering

 Because of this, frame pacing and CPU scheduling matter more than raw FPS.